Vanek Whiskey Events

 Established 2011 Toronto, Ontario

-Experience firsthand why our whiskey events leave a lasting impression long after the last sip is enjoyed, and discover why so many of our guests become clients themselves.
+Experience first-hand why our whiskey events leave a lasting impression long after the last sip is enjoyed, and discover why so many of our guests become clients themselves.

 I had the opportunity and the pleasure to work with Tom Vanek on a few occasions and his knowledge, ability to interact with clients and energy carried the evening.
 I would love to work with Tom again.